Shahrukh Hashmi, MD, co-chair email@example.com

 - Term of members.
 Two-year term.
 May be re-appointed, with no term limits.

 - Overlap of terms.
 Terms of members will overlap.
 Members will rotate off in a manner that allows continuity.

 - Term start/stop.
 Terms will begin and end at the ASTCT annual meetings.

 - Composition.
 Steering Committee members must be members of the SIG, with at least one member representing the CIBMTR Health Services Research Program.
 Diverse representation is preferred: geographic, racial, gender based, areas of expertise, size and type of the transplant program.

 - Nominations.
-Inaugural appointments to the Steering Committee will be made by the ASBMT President, in part based on recommendations from the Medical Director of the National Marrow Donor Program (NMDP) Health Services Research Program and the Scientific Director/Co-Chairs of the CIBMTR Working Committee on Late Effects and Quality of Life.
-Subsequently, SIG members interested in serving as a leader will notify the Steering Committee, who will then forward a slate of proposed nominees through the Executive Director to the ASBMT President.
+Inaugural appointments to the Steering Committee will be made by the ASTCT President, in part based on recommendations from the Medical Director of the National Marrow Donor Program (NMDP) Health Services Research Program and the Scientific Director/Co-Chairs of the CIBMTR Working Committee on Late Effects and Quality of Life.
+Subsequently, SIG members interested in serving as a leader will notify the Steering Committee, who will then forward a slate of proposed nominees through the Executive Director to the ASTCT President.

 - The leadership of the Steering Committee will be a Chair, Chair-Elect and CIBMTR HSR Program representative with term of 2 years; leaders may be reappointed.